Ludvig Manthey: Career

-In 1791, Manthey succeeded Christopher Günther, his father-in-law- as pharmacist and owner of the Lion Pharmacy on Amagertorv in Copenhagen.
-This resulted in protests from the Medical Board (det medicinske kollegium) due to his lack of formal training as a pharmacist.
+In 1791, Manthey succeeded Christopher Günther, his father-in-law, as pharmacist and owner of The Lion Pharmacy on Amagertorv in Copenhagen.
+This resulted in protests from the Medical Board (Det medicinske Kollegium) due to his lack of formal training as a pharmacist.

-In 1795, he was employed as lecturer in chemistry at the university and later that same year as an extraordinary professor.
+In 1795, he was employed as a lecturer in chemistry at the university, and later that same year as an extraordinary professor.
 In 1796, he assumed a position as director of the Royal Porcelain Manufactory.
 In 1800, he was sent abroad to study porcelain manufacturing.
 Hans Christian Ørsted, his protégé, managed his pharmacy while he was away.

 He sold the pharmacy in 1805 and then managed the Ørholm and Brede Works until 1811.

 He was a member of the Royal Danish Academy of Sciences from 1804 and served as assessor in the Sundhedskollegietin1803-05.

 He wrote a substantial number of scientific articles and contributed to Pharmacopoea Danica (1805).

 Personal life

 Manthey married twice.
-His first wife was Augusta Günther (1768-1806), a daughter of pharmacistChristopher Günther (1730–90) and Sophie Charlotte Hauber (1733–87).
+His first wife was Augusta Günther (1768–1806), a daughter of pharmacist Christopher Günther (1730–90) and Sophie Charlotte Hauber (1733–87).
 They were married on 19 August 1791 in St. Peter's Church in Copenhagen.
-His second wife was Annette (Ane) Pauline Holten (1785-1855), a daughter of pharmacist and later customs officer Johannes (Hans) Holten (1741-1816) and Ane Margrethe Abildgaard (1747-1826).
+His second wife was Annette (Ane) Pauline Holten (1785–1855), a daughter of pharmacist and later customs officer Johannes (Hans) Holten (1741–1816) and Ane Margrethe Abildgaard (1747–1826).
 She was a sister of banker Nicolai Abraham Holten and a granddaughter of the artist Nicolai Abraham Abildgaard.
 They were married on 24 January 1808.

 Manthey acquired Søllerødgård in 1811.
 In 1812, he exchanged it for Falkensteen at Slagelse.
 He died on 18 January 1842 in Copenhagen and is buried in Gerlev at Slagelse.